Available Formats

 Read more

-At Marygrove, in mid-October of my junior year, Jeff asked me to wear his fraternity pin.
-I wore it with pride.
+In October 1968, I was a junior at Marygrove College in Detroit.
+Jeff Jones, who was attending nearby University of Detroit, asked me to wear his fraternity pin.
 Our relationship was still new, and it was an exhilarating time.
-Jeff was pledge master of his fraternity, and we had only been pinned a couple of weeks when it was hell weekend—initiation—for his…
+Jeff was pledge master of his fraternity, and we had only been pinned a couple of…

 Read more